BrentonEarl/w3af-sbo/README.md

 purposes.
 The end goal is to incorporate _w3af_ into SlackBuilds.org for distribution.

+### Warning

+The version of urwid in this repository _breaks_ the wicd daemon in Slackware.
+Wicd is provided in extra/.
+This newer version of urwid is required by mitmproxy.

 ### Build

 1. Install Slackware64-current in a virtual machine